intel/virtual-storage-manager/INSTALL.md

 	> 	├── cluster.manifest.sample
 	> 	└── server.manifest.sample

-7. If people want to build from source, they can do that as described in [Build RPMs](#Build_RPM), then put the generated rpm packages into *vsmrepo* folder.

-8. Now we are ready to start the automatic procedure by executing below command line:
+7. Now we are ready to start the automatic procedure by executing below command line:
 	>
 	> 	bash +x install.sh -v <version>
 	>

 	The version looks like 1.1, 2.0.

-9. If execution is blocked somewhere, please try to enter "y" to move ahead.
+8. If execution is blocked somewhere, please try to enter "y" to move ahead.

-10. if all are well, people can try to [login to the webUI](#Login_WebUI).
+9. if all are well, people can try to [login to the webUI](#Login_WebUI).

 #Manual Deployment